tucamdang/sql-challenge-week9/README.md

 # BONUS PART
 --------------
 As you examine the data, you begin to suspect that the dataset is fake.
 Maybe your boss gave you spurious data in order to test the data engineering skills of a new employee?
 To confirm your hunch, you decide to create a visualization of the data to present to your boss.
 Follow these steps:
+## FIRSTLY (create ENGINE to connect SQL server with JUPYTER notebook)
 ````
 pip install psycopg2
 ````